-With TIF Payments Without TIF Payments 6.21% 4.37%
+With TIF/TDD Payments Without TIF/TDD Payments 5.73% 2.64%

-The PWC/Korpacz Real Estate Investor Survey, First Quarter 2012, reports discount rates (IRR) for the national apartment segment ranged from 5.25% to 14.00% with an average of 8.28%.
+The PWC/Korpacz Real Estate Investor Survey, First Quarter 2012, reports discount rates (IRR) for the national selective service hotel segment ranged from 10.00% to 15.00% with an average of 11.65%.

-The without assistance return falls below the desired return rage as illustrated by the PWC/Korpacz study.
+While both projected returns, with and without assistance fall below the desired return rage as illustrated by the PWC/Korpacz study, there is a significant spread in the returns with and without assistance.
 Based on the marginal return without assistance, it can be interpreted that the project would be unlikely to be undertaken, given the current market conditions.

 In order to understand the rate at which project assumptions would have to change for the project to be feasible without assistance, we performed a sensitivity analysis.
-Using the with assistance return of 6.21% as our feasibility benchmark, we calculated the rate at which either; project costs would have to decrease, project revenues would have to increase, or a combination of the two for the project to have a rate of return equal to the with assistance return of 6.21%.
+Using the with assistance return of 5.73% as our feasibility benchmark, we calculated the rate at which either; project costs would have to decrease, project revenues would have to increase, or a combination of the two for the project to have a rate of return equal to the with assistance return of 5.73%.